sage-code/maj/alphabet.md

 * wi: "uɨ" (disgusting)
 * wh: "uə" (disgusting)

-_Letter `H`:_ or `h` has two pronunciations: IPA: `ɦ` and IPA: `ə`, depending on it's position and sibling letters.
-In English the `h` is most of the time voiceless.
-In Maj it must have one of two pronunciations and is never silent.
+_Letter `H`:_ or `h` has two pronunciations: IPA: `ɦ` and IPA: `ə`, depending on it's position and previous sibling.
+In English the `h` is most of the time voiceless, but in Maj it must have one of the two pronunciations:

 1. Letter `h` is  `ɦ` at beginning of words like "h" in "hoard";
 2. Letter `h` is  `ɦ` after a vowel, in the middle of words;